i-am-bee/beeai-labs/CONTRIBUTING.md

 ## Style and lint

-Bee Python uses the following tools to meet code quality standards and ensure a unified code style across the codebase:
+Bee Hive uses the following tools to meet code quality standards and ensure a unified code style across the codebase:

 We use the following libs to check the Python code:
 - [Black](https://black.readthedocs.io/) - Code Formatter